a-rey/writeups/writeups/jarvis.md

 ![html](./jarvis/html.png)

-Column 7 is not shows and columns 1 & 6 are embedded into URLs in the HTML.
+Column 7 is not shown and columns 1 & 6 are embedded into URLs in the HTML.
 Using this, make a request to see which user this query is running as (using column 4 since it is easily inserted into a `<p>` tag):

 - Note: Assuming MariaDB backend since it is common: https://mariadb.com/kb/en/user/